petrelharp/pyslim/docs/tutorial.md

 so there is an empty "population 0" in a SLiM-produced tree sequence.
 :::

+(sec_recapitate_with_migration)=

+## Recapitation with more than one population

-Now, let's recapitate and mutate the tree sequence.
+Following on the last example, let's recapitate and mutate the tree sequence.
 Recapitation takes a bit more thought, because we have to specify a migration matrix (or else it will run forever, unable to coalesce).